brunogaspar/laravel-starter-kit/README.md

 Now that you have the Laravel 4 cloned and all the dependencies installed, you need to create a database for it.

-After the database is created, open the file ***app/config/database.php*** and update it, just like in Laravel 3.
+After the database is created, open the file `app/config/database.php` and update the needed entries, just like in Laravel 3.

 -----